Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 * 2020-08-11: 27 of 38 questions found with no other references
 * 2020-07-28: 5 of 10 questions found with no other references
 * 2020-07-21: 4 of 5 questions found with no other references
-* 2020-06-08: 32 of 40 questions found with no other references
+* 2020-06-08: 31 of 39 questions found with no other references
 * 2020-05-19: 19 of 24 questions found with no other references
-* 2020-03-24: 23 of 29 questions found with no other references
+* 2020-03-24: 21 of 27 questions found with no other references
-* 2020-02-11: 35 of 43 questions found with no other references
+* 2020-02-11: 27 of 34 questions found with no other references
 * 2020-01-22: 21 of 29 questions found with no other references
-* 2019-12-19: 49 of 58 questions found with no other references
+* 2019-12-19: 47 of 56 questions found with no other references
-* 2019-03-09: 97 of 114 questions found with no other references
+* 2019-03-09: 96 of 113 questions found with no other references
-* 2018-11-23: 6 of 6 questions found with no other references
+* 2018-11-23: 5 of 5 questions found with no other references
 * 2018-10-03: 9 of 9 questions found with no other references
-* 2018-08-01: 18 of 20 questions found with no other references
+* 2018-08-01: 16 of 18 questions found with no other references
 * 2018-06-22: 10 of 14 questions found with no other references
-* 2018-03-09: 4 of 6 questions found with no other references
+* 2018-03-09: 4 of 5 questions found with no other references

 # prototype replacement for faq markdown file